 C2.
-PLANS DIFFERENTIATED INSTRUCTION TO ADDRESS THE UNIQUE CHARACTERISTICS OF INDIVIDUAL STUDENTS (E.G. TAG/GT, ESL, SPECIAL NEEDS).
-DN plans undifferentiated instruction.
+Culturally Responsive Practice: SELECTS CLASSROOM RESOURCES THAT REFLECT CULTURAL INCLUSIVITY AND PLANS FOR DIFFERENTIATED INSTRUCTION TO ADDRESS THE UNIQUE CHARACTERISTICS OF INDIVIDUAL STUDENTS (E.G. TAG/GT, ESL, SPECIAL NEEDS, GENDER, RACE, ETHNICITY).
+InTASC 1b, 2a, 7b DN plans undifferentiated instruction.
 DE plans differentiated instruction to address the unique characteristics of some individuals in the class.
-ME effectively plans differentiated instruction to address the unique characteristics of most individuals in the class; EE ANDseeks resources from instructional specialists to refine plans to meet learner needs.
+ME effectively plans differentiated instruction and selects classroom resources that are culturally inclusive to address the unique characteristics of most individuals in the class; EE ANDseeks resources from instructional specialists to refine plans to meet learner needs.